 DFA will continue to explore coordinated outreach, well sampling collection efforts, and the implementation of interim solutions in partnership with other programs being implemented on a regional or local level.
 By coordinating with other domestic well sampling programs throughout the state and implementing co-funding, this would facilitate the ability to collect and upload additional data into the Groundwater Ambient Monitoring and Assessment (GAMA) database, which would also improve future versions of the Aquifer Risk Map and Needs Assessment.

 Two potential approaches to implementing co-funding with other regional or local programs would be to enter into funding agreements directly with an entity (e.g., CV-SALTS Management Zone Group, etc.) or with a nonprofit organization on behalf of an entity or multiple entities.
 The scope of the co-funding agreements would include initial outreach, well sampling and testing, implementation of an interim solution, and follow-up outreach with residents.
-All data collected regarding domestic well locations and water quality would be required to be uploaded into GAMA.
+All data collected regarding domestic well locations and water quality would be required to be uploaded into the applicable statewide database (e.g., GAMA, GeoTracker).

-DFA will continue to explore co-funding opportunities to improve the data set available for domestic well locations and water quality.
+DFA has been coordinating with the Central Valley Salinity Coalition on co-funding opportunities with the CV-SALTS Management Zones to use SADW Funds to broaden data collection and improve the data set available for domestic well locations and water quality.
+It is expected that DFA will begin approving co-funding agreements with the Management Zones in late 2021/early 2022.

 Existing Funding Programs for Households